 Deduct the correct amounts

-Deduct the correct amounts for income tax and retirement funds.
+Deduct the correct amounts for Canada Pension Plan, Employment Insurance and income tax.
 Be sure to deduct the right amount for each pay period based on your employee’s earnings.

 Get leave and public holidays right

 Get familiar with the main types of leave.
 These might include: